lianmark/offense-defense-tools/README.md

 ## About
 I’m **Lian Mark**, a cybersecurity student and C++ beginner.
-This repository is my personal lab: small tools, experiments, IDS notes, and scripts I create while learning SOC workflows, IDS, and security engineering.
+This repository is my public lab: small tools, experiments, IDS notes, and scripts I create while learning SOC workflows, IDS, and security engineering.

 ---

-## Repo structure